 Viziers were other advisors of the sultan.
 There was only one vizier during the formation years of the empire, their number increased as the state lands and thereby the business of the state expanded.
 Initially, they were religious scholars, in later periods they were selected from among high-ranking bureaucrats and experienced commanders, their number varied from three to seven [2].

 Kadıasker (or Kazasker) (Military Judge) was the highest-ranking judicial appointee.
-Originally, there was only one kadıasker later in the 15th century the number was increased to two as the empire expanded.
+Originally, there was only one kadıasker, but later in the 15th century the number was increased to two as the empire expanded.
 One was in charge of European territories (Rumeli Kadıasker) and the other was in charge of eastern territories (Anatolia and beyond).
-Rumeli Kadıasker was considered higher ranking of the two.
+Rumeli Kadıasker was considered the higher ranking of the two.
 They had the duty and authority of appointing local judges (kadıs) in their territories.
 During the reign of Selim I (1512-1520) Arabic and Persian kadıaskerates were established for a short period of time.
 They were not only the supreme judges after the sultan, but also the heads of all civil and religious educational institutions [14].

 Defterdarship corresponded to minister of finance.
 At first there was only one defterdar but as the state lands and affairs expanded the number is increased to two.
 Similar to kadıaskers, one was the defterdar of European side and the second was that of Anatolia and beyond [18].
 The later one was not a member of the Divan [14].
-Chief defterdar was in charged with charged with the duty of conducting all processes of the state treasury in the name of the sultan.
+Chief defterdar was charged with the duty of conducting all processes of the state treasury in the name of the sultan.
 Defterdars managed the purchase and sale of all state properties.
-The Chief was also in charge of making the state budget, determining taxing schedules, minting of silver coins [14].
+The Chief was also in charge of making the state budget, determining taxing schedules, as well as the minting of silver coins [14].

 Nişancı had two functions; he was responsible for writing important imperial letters, the sultan’s declarations and land grants and putting the sultan’s seal on these documents.
 He was also in charge of the administration of miri (belonging to the ruler or to the state) lands and the tımar system which was the foundation of the Ottoman Empire [19].
 In addition, the Nişancı was also in charge of all record keeping, written communications and the bureaucratic system of the Divan [18].